Riley Price: 2025

 In round 26 of the 2025 NRL season, Price made his club debut for Penrith against Canterbury.

 On 9 September, it was announced that Price would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.

+2026

+On 29 June 2026, the New Zealand Warriors announced the signing of Price for the remainder of the Warriors' season.
+On 1 August, Price made his debut in a 42–6 win against the Gold Coast Titans.